mimoduo/Stamp/README.md

 ##Installation

-Make sure node is installed: https://nodejs.org/en/download/ before attempting to install Stamp.
-Node is required as a package manager used in the following steps.
+Make sure node is installed before attempting to install Stamp: https://nodejs.org/en/download/ Node is required as a package manager used in the following steps.

 * Open up a terminal / command prompt
   * Type in: cd